kvvr0076/LibraryManagementSystem-DotNet/README.md

 ---

-Notes
+📢Notes

--Admin can manage all users, members, books, and borrow records -Librarians can manage books and borrow/return but not users/members -Borrowing decreases quantity, returning increases it -Overdue books are highlighted in red
+- Admin can manage all users, members, books, and borrow records
+- Librarians can manage books and borrow/return but not users/members
+- Borrowing decreases quantity, returning increases it
+- Overdue books are highlighted in red
--Everything is protected with session-based login
+- Everything is protected with session-based login

 ---